cosmosclassroom/cosmosintheclassroom/slides/hlec7_shm-v2.md

 # Oscillate

-to move in a repating motion; retracing a fixed path
+to move in a repeating motion; retracing a fixed path

 </div>